 The Plantain Cafe on Gay Street features colorful Cuban fare, from Cuban and pan con lechon (shredded pork) sandwiches to ropa vieja (shredded beef) to fish tacos.

-El Arepazo features three locations – the lunch-only stop downtown on Pearl Alley, the Brewery District, and Gahanna.
+El Arepazo features two locations – the Brewery District and Gahanna.
 Their signature is arepas, Venezuelan sandwiches of corn cakes filled with meats, veggies, and cheeses.
 Try their patacon (a dish built on fried plantains), and be sure to get their addictive cilantro sauce.
 You can order bottles to take home!